 An example is for those peeps that write case studies instead of blog posts.
 You may have a slew of categories for your types of case studies, in which case you’d want to enter case-study or case-studies into the Category base text field.
 Since these are URLs, no spaces or weird characters are allowed.

-Remember, you want great permalinks because you want to make things easier for your visitors.
+Remember, you want great WordPress permalinks because you want to make things easier for your visitors.

-And that’s it — seriously.
-Keeping yourself away from the janky permalink club is a simple matter of picking one option out of a short list + hitting the big blue “save changes” button.
-Talk about an easy todo to tackle!
-But if the mere mention of the word permalink had you feeling more than un-excited, make sure you have a nerd in your corner to help with these types of tasks, whether that’s tiny blue orange or someone else.
+If the mere mention of the word permalink had you feeling more than un-excited, make sure you have a nerd in your corner to help with these types of tasks.
+Whether that’s tiny blue orange or someone else.
 (Notice how awesome that permalink is for memorizing?!)